-The Ministry of Jal Shakti was established in May 2019 under Government of India.
+The Ministry of Jal Shakti was established in May 2019 under the Government of India.
 Two ministries namely the Ministry of Water Resources, River Development & Ganga Rejuvenation, as well as the Ministry of Drinking Water and Sanitation, were merged together to form the Ministry of Jal Shakti.
+Along with Jal Shakti Ministry, topics like Jal Shakti Abhiyan and Water Resources in India become important for the IAS Exam.

 The highlights of this ministry are discussed in the table below: